Skip To Main Content

 Program Overview

-The Livonia Transition Program is a program for 18-26-year-old special education students who have exited high school with a certificate of completion.
-It is a blended program where students spend half of their day in the classroom learning daily living skills, job readiness skills and transition goals.
+The Livonia Transition Program is a program for 18-26 year-old students with special education needs who have exited high school with a certificate of completion.
+It is a blended program where students spend half of their day in the classroom learning daily living skills, job readiness skills, and transition goals.
 The other half of their day is spent at a job site where students have the opportunity to learn job skills in a real-life situation.

 While on the job site, students focus on demonstrating competencies in the Universal Work Skills (essential work traits which are deemed necessary for successful employment).
 Training conditions are governed by the Department of Labor guidelines.
-The partnership between businesses and school is facilitated by a teacher from the school.
-We have relationships with more than 25 local businesses that provide work training for our students.
+The partnership between businesses and school is facilitated by a teacher from the Livonia Transition Program.
+We have relationships with more than 20 local businesses that provide work training for our students.
 Related instruction, consultation, evaluation and advisory services are supplied by the coordinator.
-Currently, Livonia Transition Program has a Project SEARCH site at Embassy Suites.
-Project SEARCH is a one-year program that is designed for students who are exiting school-based services at the completion of the Project SEARCH program.
+Currently, the Livonia Transition Program has classrooms based at Schoolcraft College and also at our satellite locations in cooperating businesses.

 What does an average day look like?